Aliases for RPA1 Gene

 GeneCards Summary for RPA1 Gene

-RPA1 (Replication Protein A1, 70kDa) is a Protein Coding gene.
-Diseases associated with RPA1 include c2 deficiency and werner syndrome.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include chromatin binding and single-stranded DNA binding.
+RPA1 (Replication Protein A1) is a Protein Coding gene.
+Diseases associated with RPA1 include Werner Syndrome and Xeroderma Pigmentosum, Group A. Among its related pathways are Cell Cycle Checkpoints and CDK-mediated phosphorylation and removal of Cdc6.
+GO annotations related to this gene include nucleic acid binding and single-stranded DNA binding.

 UniProtKB/Swiss-Prot for RPA1 Gene